 Here’s what you can do toand discomfort in the meantime.

 Floss Your Teeth

 It’s not uncommon for small pieces of food to get caught in between teeth.
 When this happens, the food may exert pressure on your teeth and irritate your gums.
-If your toothache still persists after flossing, don’t hesitate to schedule an appointment with our office.
+If the pain still persists after flossing, don’t hesitate to schedule an appointment with our office.

 If you see something stuck between your teeth and you can’t dislodge it by flossing, you’ll need to give us a call.
 Do NOT use a knife or other tool to remove the object.
 Instead, wait until your appointment with us and Dr. Bandos will be able to safely remove the object using specialized dental tools.